subarnarajshrestha1993/provider-roster1/README.md

 # Provider Visits

 This is a Spark project used to generate reports that deliver data about providers.

+## Requirements
+* Language: Scala
+* Framework: Spark
+* Output: json file/files

 ## Data